History of the hamburger: Global phenomenon

 The modern hamburger was developed in the United States, but by the end of World War II, around the middle of the 20th century, it began to spread to other countries as fast food became globalized.
 The main cause of this gradual globalization was the successes of the large restaurant chains.
 Their desires to expand their businesses and increase their profits resulted in them creating franchises around the world.
 McDonald's was among the first of the burger chains to take the global establishment of its brand seriously, but it was not the only one.
 Wimpy began operating in the United Kingdom in 1954, 20 years before McDonald's began operation in the country, and by 1970 it had expanded to over a thousand restaurants in 23 countries.
 On August 21, 1971, in Zaandam, near Amsterdam in the Netherlands, Ahold opened its first European franchise.
 In the 1970s, McDonald's began to expand into Europe and Australia.
 In Asia, Japan saw the establishment of its own fast food chain in 1972: MOS Burger (モスバーガー, Mosu bāgā), an abbreviation of "Mountain, Ocean, Sun", which eventually became a direct competitor to McDonald's.
 All of its products, however, were variations on the burger adapted to the Asian world, including the teriyaki burger, takumi burger, and riceburger.
 In Hong Kong, Aji Ichiban competed with large chains before it spread quickly throughout Asia.
 One of the first hamburger vending machines debuted in Amsterdam in 1941 under the brand FEBO, its name derived from its original place of creation, the Ferdinand Bolstraat.

 At the same time the hamburger was growing in popularity around the world, it took on a variety of local features in different locations.
 Such examples of this include ground meat made from local animals, such as kangaroos in Australia, or Tex-Mex-style dishes like chilli con carne.

-The expansion and standardization of the hamburger has led to the creation of a price index that can be used as an economic reference between different countries known as the Big Mac Index.
+The expansion and standardization of the hamburger has led to the creation of a price index that can be used as an economic reference between different countries, known as the Big Mac Index.
 It measures the worth (in US$) of a burger in different parts of the world, allowing for the comparison of the purchasing power parity of 120 national economies in which McDonald's does business.
 American sociologist George Ritzer coined the related concept of "McDonaldization" in his 1995 book McDonaldization of Society.
 Another byproduct of the globalization of fast food was the creation of international competitive eating contests that involve contestants from many different countries.
-One of the best known is the Krystal Square Off, run by the fast-food chain Krystal and sponsored by the International Federation of Competitive Eating (IFOC), which has been held annually since 2004.
+One of the best-known contests is the Krystal Square Off, run by the fast-food chain Krystal and sponsored by the International Federation of Competitive Eating (IFOC), which has been held annually since 2004.